-Rear Admiral Doug Fears serves as the Assistant Commandant for Response Policy, since August 2019.
-He is responsible for policy in seven operational mission areas, including emergency management and disaster response, defense operations, law enforcement, search and rescue, maritime security, counterterrorism, and marine environmental response.
+He most recently served as the Assistant Commandant for Response Policy of the U.S. Coast Guard, where he was responsible for policy in seven operational mission areas, including emergency management and disaster response, defense operations, law enforcement, search and rescue, maritime security, counterterrorism, and marine environmental response.

 Fears has been awarded numerous personal, unit, campaign and service awards.
-He was the Coast Guard Fellow at the Center for Strategic and International Studies from 2009 to 2010 and a Fellow in the Massachusetts Institute of Technology Seminar XXI on Foreign Politics, International Relations, and the National Interest from 2011 to 2012.
+He was the Coast Guard Fellow at the Center for Strategic and International Studies from 2009 to 2010; and a Fellow in the Massachusetts Institute of Technology Seminar XXI on Foreign Politics, International Relations, and the National Interest from 2011 to 2012.
 He also served as member of the Editorial Board for the U.S. Naval Institute Proceedings magazine from 2010 to 2013, and was Chairman from 2011 to 2013.

 Fears is a native of Maryland’s Eastern Shore and enlisted in the Coast Guard in 1982.
 He graduated from the U.S. Coast Guard Academy in 1989 with a B.S. in Government; the U.S. Naval War College in 2001 with a M.A. in National Security and Strategic Studies; and Harvard University in 2004 with a Master in Public Administration.